Skip to main content

 This can be a result of various reasons.
 It is generally up to you to debug and find the root cause.
 In any case, below are the common ones.

-If you do not see your app running on the device
+If you don't see your app running on the device

 • You might have forgotten to run device.launchApp() in the beginning of your test.